nrv-framework/NRV/docs/usersguide.rst

 User's Guide
 ============

-This page provide a non-exhaustive guided tour of NRV framework.
+This page provides a non-exhaustive guided tour of NRV framework.
 The following pages give information on how to:

 1. describe the content of a simulation:
     * axons, fascicles and nerves,
     * electrodes, stimuli and materials.
 2. perform a simulation and first steps of post-processing
 3. launch automated simulation for threshold finding
-4. optimize a a generic problem
+4. optimize a generic problem

-Before going furthern, it worths to mention that NRV is designed using Oriented-Oriented principles for two reasons:
+Before going further, it is worth noting that NRV is designed using Oriented-Oriented principles for two reasons:

-* first, the description of simulation context and scenario implies the coordination of several physical objects (physiological such as fibers, fascicles, or technological such as electrodes for instance).
+* First, the description of simulation context and scenario implies the coordination of several physical objects (physiological such as fibers, fascicles, or technological such as electrodes for instance).
 Using a parallel to coding paradigm is a relatively natural way of easing the scripting.
-* Python is by nature object oriented, and actions such as simulation, condifugration are naturally described and attached to main object.
+* Python is by nature object-oriented, and actions such as simulation, configuration are naturally described and attached to main object.

-Objects in NRV all inherit from an abstract class (called ``NRV_Class``) tha give them two spcial properties:
+Objects in NRV all inherit from an abstract class (called ``NRV_Class``) that gives them two special properties:

-1. All objects can be saved as dictionary or in json files, so that any simulation, optimization problem or any implementation in general can be saved.
+1. All objects can be saved as dictionary or in `json` files, so that any simulation, optimization problem or any implementation in general can be saved.
-2. All objects can be described using a dictionary or a json file.
+2. All objects can be described using a dictionary or a `json` file.

 These two points and their consequences on syntax are described hereafter.